Mmabore-Molaba/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 7 Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello Script 8-Write a script that sets the permission to the file hello as follows owner and group no permission other all permission
-Script 9 -Write a script that sets the mode of the file hello to this check task for pattern
+Script 9 -Write a script that sets the mode of the file hello to this check task for pattern Script 10- Write a script that sets the mode of the file hello the same as olleh’s mode